Blue Highway Band Members

 The Grammy-winning Tim Stafford co-founded Blue Highway and is a gifted songwriter, guitarist, vocalist, producer, session musician and collegiate instructor, who added author to his list of accolades with the 2010 release of "Still Inside," an acclaimed Tony Rice biography co-authored with Caroline Wright.
 A former member of world-renowned Alison Krauss and Union Station, Tim released his second solo album, "Just to Hear the Whistle Blow," in July 2014 to rave reviews and immediate chart action.
 Stafford was honored as the 2015 Distinguished Alumnus in the Arts by the National Alumni Association of East Tennessee State University.
 He also received honors as 2014 and 2017 IBMA Songwriter of the Year, and 2015 SPBGMA Guitar Player of the Year.

 One of three powerhouse lead vocalists in Blue Highway, Wayne Taylor is often credited with giving Blue Highway its "inimitable" sound.
 Taylor is a highly respected vocalist, songwriter, and bass player, earning honors as SPBGMA Bass Player of the Year in 2001.
-Wayne was recently honored as the 2016 Inductee into the Virginia Country Music Hall of Fame, alongside legends such as Patsy Cline, The Statler Brothers, and Roy Clark.
+Wayne was honored as the 2016 Inductee into the Virginia Country Music Hall of Fame, alongside legends such as Patsy Cline, The Statler Brothers, and Roy Clark.
+Wayne also received a 2017 Lifetime Achievement Award in Tazewell, VA.
 Taylor's songs have filled Blue Highway's albums from the band's first release in 1995, with songs from the rollicking Riding the Danville Pike to the toe-tapping Lonesome Pine and Talk is Cheap, to the deep perennial fan-favorites Keen Mountain Prison, No Home to Go Home To, That Could Be You, Homeless Man, Only Seventeen, and Seven Sundays In A Row, which was co-written by Kim Williams and Larry Shell and nominated as 2004 IBMA Song of the Year.
 Eighteen years of hauling coal in southwest Virginia gives Wayne's songwriting a depth and authenticity hard to match.
 The Virginia native is a founding member of Blue Highway and still proudly calls Virginia home.

 Shawn is a fan-favorite vocalist, instrumentalist, and songwriter who was nominated as 2015 IBMA Songwriter of the Year.
 Blue Highway's heralded lead and high-tenor singer is as explosive on fiddle as he is on mandolin, often lending his talents to the Grammy-winning Earls of Leicester when not on the road with Blue Highway.
 Lane has penned songs such as the high octane title track of Blue Highway’s most recent album, “The Game,” a song co-written with Barry Bales which sent Blue Highway soaring to #1 atop multiple Bluegrass charts, including seven consecutive months on the national Bluegrass Unlimited Album Chart and three consecutive months at #1 on the Bluegrass Unlimited Song Chart.
 Shawn also wrote ten tracks included on his second solo album “Mountain Songs,” which was named the #19 Bluegrass Album of the Year by critic Daniel Mullins in his Top 20 Albums of 2014 list published in Bluegrass Today.
 Lane's first solo album "All For Today" was also heralded, being named one of the Top Ten Bluegrass Albums of the Year 2003 by CMT.